 Paula and Lance Raymond are the only couple in their Sunday school class who are not empty nesters.
 Though they are both in their 60s, the Raymonds’ Mesquite, Texas, home is often full of childish voices and little footsteps echoing through the halls.

-Paula and Lance have been foster parents for nearly 17 years, and it’s a ministry they don’t intend to stop doing.
+Paula and Lance have been foster parents for over 17 years, and it’s a ministry they don’t intend to stop doing.

 “I think what keeps us doing it is the same reason we went into it,” Paula said.
 “We really saw a need and we could fill that need.
 We felt like we could do a good job of filling that need.”